jrtberlin/aos2.0-post/README.md

 PostmarketOS now offers our launcher and core apps, thanks to [PureTryOut](todo), who moved our buildsystem from qmake to cmake along the way.

-MagneFire and JRT joined the AsteroidOS team.
+MagneFire, jrt and eLtMosen joined the AsteroidOS team.

 ## Community